universalsequencing/tellysis/README.md

 ## Tell-Link

-Tell-Link is the de novo assembly pipeline for TELL-Seq linked reads.
+Tell-Link is the [italics](de novo) assembly pipeline for TELL-Seq linked reads.
 It takes the output reads in FASTQ format from Tell-Read pipeline as input.

 * Download [Tell-Read v0.9.0](https://github.com/universalsequencing/tellysis/releases/download/0.9.0/tellread.tar.gz)